sigmawolf93/alx-pre_course/README.md

-I'll soon becoming a SOFTWARE ENGINEER.
+Becoming a software engineer soon